-Where possible, tutors will look at your GCSEs in the context of the overall performance of the school or college where you studied so if, for example, you didn’t get all A* and A grades, but your results were among the best in your year group, that will be taken into account.
+Where possible, tutors will be made aware of the overall GCSE performance of the school or college where you studied.
+They will also have information on how you have performed compared with other Oxford applicants at similar schools.
 Tutors will also consider your achieved or predicted grades at A-level (or other equivalent qualifications), your personal statement, academic reference, and any written work or written tests required for your course.
 If your application is shortlisted your interview will also be taken in to account.

 If you feel that you did less well in your GCSEs than you might otherwise have done, for good reason, then you may still be able to make a competitive application.
 Examples would include disruption caused by change of school or system, severe discontinuity of teachers, bereavement, and debilitating illness.
 We take care to treat each application individually and would always take such mitigating circumstances into account, if they are brought to our attention.
 You may like to mention any such circumstances in your personal statement, and your referee should make sure to mention them clearly in their reference.